The mandatory bio where you can learn more than you want about you know who. . .

 What I might add if I thought there was interest. . .

 After thirteen years in Utah, where she worked at Orem Public Library selecting books for the fiction and foreign language collections, Susan moved with her husband to the Appalachians in southwestern Virginia (or, as one of her daughters puts it, “the middle of freaking nowhere”.)
-There, her desert-raised, moisture-starved soul delights in the natural beauty of the Blue Ridge mountains, where trees, moss, and rainstorms abound; where raspberries and blackberries grow wild; where spring breaks forth in a riot of bird call, blooming azaleas, woodpecker rapping, and buzzing bees.
+There, her desert-raised, moisture-starved soul delighted in the natural beauty of the Blue Ridge mountains, where trees, moss, and rainstorms abound; where raspberries and blackberries grow wild; where spring breaks forth in a riot of bird call, blooming azaleas, woodpecker rapping, and buzzing bees.

 How I see myself. . .

 Grandma, writer, amateur photographer, amateur musician, amateur gardener.
 Dog lover, horse lover, book lover, nature lover.

 How my (grown) kids see me. . .

 Taco-maker supreme, sadistic manuscript editor, gaga grandmother, delusional dog lover, erratic driver.

 How my dog sees me. . .